Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ## Acknowledgements

-This work was supported in part by the French National Research Agency under projects HARPOCRATES (ANR-19-DATA-0008) and DEEP-PRIVACY (ANR-18-
-CE23-0018), by the European Union’s Horizon 2020 Research and Innovation Program under Grant Agreement No. 825081 COMPRISE (https://www.compriseh2020.eu/), and jointly by the French National Research Agency and the Japan Science and Technology Agency under project VoicePersonae.
+This work was supported in part by the French National Research Agency under project DEEP-PRIVACY (ANR-18- CE23-0018) and by the European Union’s Horizon 2020 Research and Innovation Program under Grant Agreement No. 825081 COMPRISE (https://www.compriseh2020.eu/), and jointly by the French National Research Agency and the Japan Science and Technology Agency under project VoicePersonae.

 ## License

-Copyright (C) 2021
+Copyright (C) 2022

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by